ahlstromcj/seq66/README.md

 ## Recent Changes

     *   Version 0.93.1:
+        *   Fixed issue #49, mute-group issues, plus a bug in saving mutes to the MIDI file.
+Added a couple more flags to the 'mutes' file.
+        *   For issue #50, made the slot text color the same as the label color, and provided a "secret" default color that will cause the text to match the theme.
+This can be overridden by a palette file.
+        *   Tentatively fixed issue #51, where playback with JACK transport enable was extremely erratic on some platforms.
         *   Add clearing of the performer's "play-set" for "File / New" to prevent the previous song from being playable. :-D
         *   Activate usage of (larger) seqedit frame in the "Edit" tab via